-Minimal ice-free periods may have inhibited evaporation to some extent, but significantly windier conditions are indicated at Burial Lake during the LGM (Dorfman et al., 2015) that could account for the proposed evaporative enrichment during the brief periods that the lake was ice-free (Mann et al., 2002; Kopec et al., 2018).
+Minimal seasonal ice-free periods may have inhibited evaporation to some extent, but significantly windier conditions are indicated at Burial Lake during the LGM (Dorfman et al., 2015) that could account for the proposed evaporative enrichment during the brief periods that the lake was ice-free (Mann et al., 2002; Kopec et al., 2018).
 LGM atmospheric circulation patterns over Beringia include an upper-level atmospheric flow that split around a blocking anticyclone positioned over the Laurentide Ice Sheet (LIS).
 This generally guided dry katabatic flow from a southeasterly direction towards northeastern Beringia (Bartlein et al., 2015; Bromwich et al., 2004).
-During LGM summer, this flow pattern transitioned into a single, consolidated jet stream that migrated northward over the LIS and limited moisture.
+During LGM summers, this flow pattern transitioned into a single, consolidated jet stream that migrated northward over the LIS and limited moisture.
 Aridity would have likely further limited convection.

 The seasonal precipitation balance in eastern Beringia during the LGM is unknown but it is difficult to reconcile any other conclusion than that both seasons were more arid than today.
-If an enhancement of summer aridity tipped the balance towards winter precipitation dominance, then there is the possibility that there was a greater proportion of 18O-depleted source waters from snowmelt to Burial Lake that could contribute to a higher 18O.
+If an enhancement of summer aridity tipped the balance towards winter precipitation dominance, then a greater proportion of 18O-depleted source waters from snowmelt to Burial Lake may have contributed to a higher 18O.
 Increased snowfall, along with relatively warm moist air during the LGM winter, could be consistent with steering of North Pacific storm tracks by the LIS into Beringia (i.e., meridonal flow; Unterman et al., 2009).
 Longer vapor transport along meridional stormtracks would also contribute to depleted precipitation.
 If such an enhancement of seasonally distinct circulation patterns occurred, they could be consistent with a greater proportion of annual precipitation as winter snow relative to summer rain, but these ideas remain to be tested.

 The Bølling Allerød transition (~15 to 12.9k cal a BP)

 The transition across HS-1 into the BA is characterized by rapid increase in North Pacific sea surface temperatures and freshwater fluxes (Praetorius et al., 2020; Royer and Finney, 2020) and gradual shoreline encroachment on the margins of the Bering Land Bridge (Bartlein et al., 2015).
-Burial Lake’s levels were rising and indicate a rise in moisture balance.
-However, lake levels were also likely variable while at times significantly lower than modern suggesting periods of lower P-E than today.
-July-Tchiron. indicate rapid summer warming to near modern values, which thereby imply a lengthened open water ice-free period.
+Burial Lake’s levels were rising, indicating a rise in moisture balance.
+However, lake levels were also likely variable and at times significantly lower than modern, suggesting periods of lower P-E than today.
+July-Tchiron. values indicate rapid summer warming to near modern, which thereby imply a lengthened ice-free period.
 Warming summer temperatures and a longer open water season are consistent with the rise in lake water 18O values by 4 to 5‰.
 However, meteoric 18O values were also likely rising at this time.

-High latitude precipitation 18O values were rising during the deglacial (Jasecho et al., 2015; Caley et al., 2014) and Barrow ice-wedge 18O values increased by ~5‰.
-The increase is attributed to the combined effects of warmer atmospheric temperatures and North Pacific SSTs and reduced Bering Sea ice coverage, which allowed more proximal vapor sources and reduced rainout along shorter vapor transport distances (Praetorius et al., 2020; Méheust et al., 2018; Pelto et al., 2018).
-The simultaneous increase of similar magnitude in the 18O values of both Burial Lake and meteoric values are proposed to have led to either steady or possibly a slight rise in 18O (Fig. 5).
-A rise in evaporation potential with warming temperatures and a longer ice free season at this time could have been mitigated by rising humidity associated with Bering Sea coastline encroachment that was underway.
+High-latitude precipitation 18O values were rising during the deglacial (Jasecho et al., 2015; Caley et al., 2014) and Barrow ice-wedge 18O values increased by ~5‰.
+The increase is attributed to the combined effects of warmer atmospheric temperatures and North Pacific SSTs and reduced Bering Sea ice cover, which allowed more proximal vapor sources and reduced rainout along shorter vapor transport distances (Praetorius et al., 2020; Méheust et al., 2018; Pelto et al., 2018).
+The simultaneous increase of similar magnitude in the 18O values of both Burial Lake and meteoric values may have led to steady or slightly rising 18O (Fig. 5).
+A rise in evaporation potential with warming temperatures and a longer ice-free season at this time could have been mitigated by rising humidity associated with Bering Sea coastline encroachment that was underway.